Little Rock mom goes viral after sharing homeless journey on social media

 West went through a homeless program there.

-She says she'd catch the bus with her kids after losing her car, but got a job at a local clothing store.
+She said she'd catch the bus with her kids after losing her car, but got a job at a local clothing store.

 "I really lost everything," said West.